gkaf89/NCC-Trainings/Courses/docs/cuda/preparation.md

 Hello-world.cu  module.sh
 ```

-#### 9. Finally we need to load the compiler to test the GPU CUDA codes
+#### 9. Finally, we need to load the compiler to test the GPU CUDA codes
  - 9.1 We need a Nvidia HPC SDK compiler for compiling and testing CUDA code
  ```
  $ module load OpenMPI/4.1.4-NVHPC-22.7-CUDA-11.7.0